secured lock Secured with SHA-256 Encryption

 What percentage of income are insurance premiums in Minnesota?

 How to get a discount?
-One fundamental way is to know what are other paying in your state on average.
-Knowing about the average premium paid by other Minnesotans might help you in analyzing the quote that you may receive from an insurer.
+One fundamental way is to know what your state pays on average.
+Knowing about the average premium paid by other Minnesotans might help you analyze the quote you may receive from an insurer.

-The average annual disposable income in Minnesota is $42,500, while the average premium for full coverage is $856.
+Minnesota’s average annual disposable income is $42,500, while the average premium for full coverage is $856.

 Percentage of Income201420132012